mk513147/Backend/Readme.md

 ### **9️⃣ `.env` → Restaurant’s kitchen recipe book 📕**

-This way, the restaurant keeps its secret sauce safe, just like .env keeps sensitive information hidden from public view. 🍽️🔐
+This file is used to keep secret infos, the restaurant keeps its secret sauce safe, just like .env keeps sensitive information hidden from public view. 🍽️🔐

 💡 **Example:**